Grandpa Jones: Career

 In the fall of 1968, Jones became a charter cast member on the long-running television show Hee Haw, often responding to the show's skits with his trademark phrase "Outrageous."
 He also played banjo, by himself or with banjo player David "Stringbean" Akeman.
 A musical segment featured in the early years had Jones and "his lovely wife Ramona" singing while ringing bells held in their hands and strapped to their ankles.
 A favorite skit had off-camera cast members ask, "Hey Grandpa, what's for supper?" in which he would describe a delicious, country-style meal, often in a rhyming, talking blues style.
 Sometimes he would describe something not so good; i.e. "Because you were bad, thawed out TV dinners!"

 Testimony

 A resident of rural Ridgetop, Tennessee, outside Nashville, he was a neighbor and friend of fellow musician David "Stringbean" Akeman.
 On the morning of November 11, 1973, Jones discovered the bodies of Akeman and his wife, Estelle, who had been murdered during the night by robbers.
-Jones testified at the trial of the killers, his testimony helping to secure a conviction.
+Jones testified at the trial of the killers; his testimony helped to secure a conviction.

 Honors

 In 1978, Jones was inducted into the Country Music Hall of Fame.
-His autobiography, Everybody's Grandpa: Fifty Years Behind The Mike was published in 1984.
+His autobiography Everybody's Grandpa: Fifty Years Behind the Mike was published in 1984.
+In 2023, Jones was inducted into the American Banjo Museum Hall of Fame in the Historical category.

 Death

 In January 1998, Jones suffered two strokes after his second show performance at the Grand Ole Opry.
-He died at 7:00 p.m.
-Central Time on February 19, 1998, at the McKendree Village Home Health Center in Hermitage, Tennessee, at age 84.
+He died at 7 p.m.
+Central Time on February 19, 1998, at the McKendree Village Home Health Center in Hermitage, Tennessee at age 84.
 He was buried in the Luton Memorial Methodist Church cemetery in Goodlettsville, Tennessee.